 Thanks to the use of the refrigerator and microbiological knowledge, in addition to compliance with hygiene rules and to the exploitation of the bacteriostatic properties of spices and herbs such as garlic, pepper and chilli, you can nowadays produce safe cured meat using few preservatives.

-In the PDO hams like Parma ham (PDO = Protected Designation of Origin), for example, the prolonged maturing process makes the use of nitrates and nitrites unnecessary, which in fact are no longer used in these products.
+In the PDO hams like Parma ham (PDO = Protected Designation of Origin), for example, the prolonged maturing process makes the use of nitrates unnecessary, which in fact are no longer used in these products.
 As for all substances, also in the case of these compounds an excess consumption can lead to negative consequences for health.

 Although it should be noted that nitrates are a component of many plant foods (lettuce contains 3 grams per kg), the nutritional balance is the way to valorise the benefits of each individual food reducing health risks.